Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Hotel: Hoa Binh Hotel

-• Day 11 – Mountain Roads from Muong Lay to Lai Chau
+• Day 11: Muong Lay to Lai Chau - the challenge of the mountains

 Meals: breakfast, lunch, dinner

-• Day 12 – Lai Chau to Sapa – The King of the Passes: O Quy Ho
+• Day 12: Lai Chau to Sapa - the king of mountain passes: O Quy Ho

 Meals: breakfast, lunch